-The school employs six TAs with fulltime responsibility to support the SENDCO in delivering learning/intervention programmes across each area of SEN throughout the school and a family support worker who helps to collate Parent and Pupil viewpoint.
+The school employs support staff with fulltime responsibility to support the SENDCO in delivering learning/intervention programmes across each area of SEN throughout the school.

 These TAs work with individual children and with small groups on very specific intervention programmes.
-They meet with the SENDCO and Nurture Intervention Manager each week to plan and review, and to adapt the learning programmes they are delivering, if necessary.
+They meet with the SENDCO and Nurture Intervention Manager regularly to plan and review, and to adapt the learning programmes they are delivering, if necessary.
 They also plan and oversee short daily programmes of work for individual children which are delivered by the child's classroom Teaching Assistant.

 In School, SEN children are supported by teaching literacy and numeracy skills as part of a Cognitive and Learning Intervention to small withdrawal groups and individuals.
 Diagnostic assessments of individual children may be completed termly.
-The Intervention Team plan and review Provision Maps with class-teachers and TAs across school at the beginning and end of each term.
+The Intervention Team plan and review provision with class-teachers and TAs across school at the beginning and end of each term.